 The Bee Dating Agency

-Most purchasers will be beginners looking to buy five-frame nuclei.
+Most purchasers will be beginners looking to buy a five-frame nucleus.
 For this reason the scheme is not intended for package bees or swarms, but some buyers may consider a full colony.

 Criteria for a suitable nucleus.

-- Adult bees and brood should show no signs of disease, though, as varroa is endemic, a very small number of mites seen on adult bees are acceptable.
+• Adult bees and brood should show no signs of disease, though, as varroa is endemic, a very small number of mites seen on adult bees is acceptable.

-- Any after-sales problems to be resolved between buyer and seller.
-CBKA will not arbitrate.
+• Any after-sales problems to be resolved between buyer and seller.

 Beginners should consider seeking help at their local branch, for inspection of the bees before purchase and when transferring the nucleus to their own hive.

 Finally, a word of caution to buyers; be wary of nucs offered before June.
 In this area, in most seasons, nucs with a locally reared queen, raised in the current year, are unlikely to be available before June.
 Unless you can be sure it is a genuine over-wintered nucleus, headed by a queen reared during the previous season, then you may be buying a nucleus headed by an imported queen.
 CBKA discourages the importation of queen bees and colonies from outside the UK.
 Buyers should satisfy themselves of the origin of bees offered for sale.